wnbupt/ts-express/README.md

 }
 ```

-except tsconfig.json, in order to lint your ts code,you should create another file named tslint.json
+except `tsconfig.json`, in order to lint your ts code,you should create `tslint.json`

 ```
 {